pancakehub/pf1/docs/index.md

 # Add the quote below the features section
 quote:
   -icon: 📜
-    details: "*The average piece of junk is probably more meaningful than the criticism designating it as such.*"
+    details: The average piece of junk is probably more meaningful than the criticism designating it as such.

 # Meta property